-The disclosure requirements for pension benefits under IAS19 are detailed at Note 17.
-The appointed actuaries have confirmed a net liability position of £0.802 million, a deterioration of £0.406 million in their assessment of the position of the pension fund.
-This movement is the net outturn from both increased liabilities linked to a lower real discount rate (thereby leading to an increased value of future liabilities), and better than expected investment returns in the year.
+The disclosure requirements for pension benefits under IAS19 are detailed at Note 16.
+The appointed actuaries have confirmed a net liability position of £0.462 million, an improvement of £0.340 million in their assessment of the position of the pension fund.
+This movement is mainly as a result of reduced liabilities linked to an increase in the real discount rate.
 The net deficit position of the pension reserve impacts on the net asset position of the Joint Committee as a whole, however the funding of these future liabilities will be met from future requisitions from members and as such the going concern assumption is valid.

-The appointed actuaries remain of the view that the asset holdings of the Strathclyde Pension Fund and the contributions from employees and employers together with planned increases in employers' contributions provide sufficient security and income to meet future pension liabilities.
+The appointed actuaries remain of the view however that the asset holdings of the Strathclyde Pension Scheme and the contributions from employees and employers together with planned increases in employers' contributions provide sufficient security and income to meet future pension liabilities.